-Travel in a GoneCamper
+Travel in a GoneCamper minivan

 Camping In Comfort, Traveling Efficiently, Living Frugally

-My Wife, Laurie, and I travel and camp in a Dodge Caravan “minivan” outfitted by GoneCamper.
+My wife, Laurie, and I travel and camp in a Dodge Caravan “minivan” outfitted by GoneCamper.
 We would like to offer our experience and advice to others that are interested in efficient travel and comfortable camping.

 While we like to travel, we are not RVers.
 We just can’t justify the purchase and ownership costs.
 And we don’t like to pay high prices for terrible rooms at shady motels.
 In fact, the areas we like to explore often don’t have motels nearby!
 Instead, we want to be nimble and efficient.
 So the GoneCamper is a real problem solver for us.
 We can travel comfortably while spending less, which means we can travel MORE and go FARTHER.